-The total GHG emissions are compared with those "avoided" thanks to the electricity production systems in the group companies (vegetable oil cogenerators and photovoltaic panels).
-Calculation is made by multiplying the electricity produced by the national electricity emission factor.
+Finally, the total greenhouse gas emissions of the group were compared with those 'avoided' by the electricity production systems in the group's companies (vegetable oil cogenerators and photovoltaic panels).
+The calculation was made by multiplying the electricity produced by the grid emission factor of the country of production.